hojulian/ruby-on-rails-pg-devcontainer/README.md

 To reopen a project, open the project under the `Welcome` page.
 A properly setup project's name is always suffixed with `[Dev Container]`.

 ![open](images/open_recent.png)

+## Pushing to heroku

+The devcontainer comes with `heroku-cli` preinstalled, all you need to do before is `heroku login`.

 ## Database migrate